LaurentEsingle/LaurentEsingle.github.io/download.markdown

 Download the image with the following docker command: ***Link will be available starting Sunday, April 25th, 2021***

-There are many ways to set up vQuery, especially in an enterprise context where security, high availability and scalability are needed.
-In this guide we will focus on the installation of the free version of vQuery which is more suited for personal use.
+There are many ways to set up veeQuery, especially in an enterprise context where security, high availability and scalability are needed.
+In this guide we will focus on the installation of the free version of veeQuery which is more suited for personal use.
 For more information on the differences between the free version and the full version please visit "About" tab.

 **Requirements:**